mtoensing/simpletoc/readme.txt

 * Works with popular AMP plugins.

 == Changelog ==

+= 5.0.22 =
+* Feature: You can set the minium level of the TOC manually.
+* Feature: Automatic WordPress repository deployment with GitHub actions.

 = 5.0.21 =
 * Feature: SimpleTOC updates itself after the post is saved.